Reimagining the Tarraleah hydropower scheme

 As part of the project team, Entura is helping to develop a general arrangement solution for a reimagined Tarraleah that can be constructed with minimal operational impacts on the existing scheme, minimises environmental impacts, best manages surface and underground geotechnical risks, and has manageable project risk.

 A number of Entura specialists are fulfilling important leadership roles in the project.
-As well as providing detailed designs to support the upgrade works program, Entura will play a key role in work currently underway to assess the commercial viability of redevelopment and reach a Final Investment Decision (FID) around mid-2024.
+As well as providing detailed designs to support the upgrade works program, Entura will play a key role in work currently underway to assess the commercial viability of redevelopment and reach a Final Investment Decision (FID).